E.L (rapper): 2018: B.A.R V

 E.L. released his fifth studio album titled BAR V (stylised as BVR), a 15 track album.
 It included rap singles like "Nobody", "The Greatest", and "Thinkin'."
 E.L. featured Nigerian artiste, Falz, and Ghanaian acts Akan and Bryan The Mensah.

 2019: The Linkop - E.L. & AI

 This was a joint album with another Ghanaian musician, Ayisi - AI.
 This was the first time E.L. released a joint album.
 However, this was the second notable joint album to be released in Ghana, with Sarkodie (rapper) and Jayso's TMG being the first.
 The Linkop album came to be after the excellent chemistry generated from their collaboration on the "Adwuma" song.
 This album has seven tracks ranging from Afrobeats to Dancehall and Reggae fusion.
 One track which seems to appeal to the masses is "For 2".

 2020: Songs For Girls 3 EP

 This featured seven songs of different genres.
-The award-winning rapper took the new decade in a whole different mode.